How to Write a Follow Up Email: Templates and Tips for Better Customer Service

 [Business Name]

 A referral from a happy client speaks volumes about your credibility, your professionalism, and the quality of your service.
-And once you’re running a customer referral program, a follow-up email after providing service is the right place to promote it.
+And a follow-up email is a great place to ask for one, especially if you’ve got a customer referral program in place.

 Subject line: Your [service name] is complete.
 Share your experience with [Company name]